What Expats Need to Know About Japan’s Work Culture

 There is a very formal etiquette for exchanging business cards:

-- Take a moment to read the card before putting away.
+- Take a moment to read the card before putting it away

 Keigo (Honorific Speech)